thewhatifproject/StreamDiffusion/trt_translation_plan/notes.md

 ## Problem
 StreamDiffusion + TensorRT fails when `frame_buffer_size > 1` due to batch size mismatch between engine compilation and runtime.

+The cause is how the batch size is calcualted for different CFG (self, initialize, etc)

 **Error**: `Expected dimensions are [6,4,64,64].
 Set dimensions are [4,4,64,64]`

 ## Root Cause